RetroCharting

 Is Black Belt Rare?

-Released in 1986 for Sega Master System, this beat'em up game that represents an interesting piece for any collector.
+Released in 1986 for Sega Master System, this action game that represents an interesting piece for any collector.

 The price stability makes this a reliable choice for collectors.
-The demand for Sega Master System games, combined with the appeal of the beat'em up genre, makes it a solid addition to any Sega Master System collection.
+The demand for Sega Master System games, combined with the appeal of the action genre, makes it a solid addition to any Sega Master System collection.
+Both NTSC and PAL versions are tracked on this page, allowing you to compare regional pricing and find the best deal for your collection.

 Description